AriFordsham/GHCWiki/static-data.md

 It makes string literals quasiquoters in disguise.
 It's only for syntactic convenience (the type can be inferred, hence the quasiquoter can be inferred).

+### Builtin StringQuote

+Not all GHC support Template Haskell.
+Hence some StringQuote instances could be builtin or provided by compiler plugins.
+E.g.,

+- String (current string storage)
+- Text (UTF-16 encoding)

 ## Storing raw bytes